-Regular Hours Paid as used in this Article include all hours paid except overtime, standby time, call-time, and full-time out-service training.
+- e.
+Regular Hours Paid as used in this Article include all hours paid except overtime, standby time, call-time, and full-time out-service training. - f.
 Officers shall be credited with a year of service for each 26 pay periods completed in an active pay status, provided they were paid a minimum of one hour in each pay period.
-Service for the purpose of determining the annual leave earning rate is leave service credit which includes all periods of Commonwealth service in which leave service credit was earned.

-Section 2.
-Vacation pay shall be the officer's regular straight time rate of pay in effect for the officer's regular classification.
+Service for the purpose of determining the annual leave earning rate is leave service credit which includes all periods of Commonwealth service in which leave service credit was earned. - g.
+Officers may be eligible for up to one additional annual leave day to be earned at the beginning of the next leave calendar year provided the requirements of Article 11, Section 11.b. are met.
+An additional personal day earned by an employee under the provisions of Article 11, Section 11.a. based on no sick leave usage during leave calendar year 2018 will be converted to an additional annual leave day at the beginning of the 2019 leave calendar year and thereafter be available for use in accordance this Article. - Section 2.
+Vacation pay shall be the officer's regular straight time rate of pay in effect for the officer's regular classification. - Section 3. a.

-Section 3.
 Vacations shall be scheduled and granted for periods of time requested by the officer subject to management's responsibility to maintain efficient operations.
 If the nature of the work makes it necessary to limit the number of officers on vacation at the same time, the officer with the greatest classification seniority shall be given a choice of vacation periods in the event of any conflict in selection.
 Where reasonable opportunities are available for selection of vacations on a seniority basis, approved requests shall not be revoked if a conflict in selection develops after the selection period.
-The selection period shall be March 1 - 31 for vacations from July 1 through December 31 and September 1 - 30 for vacations from January 1 through June 30 of the following year, unless there are existing or subsequent agreements on the selection period at appropriate local levels.
+The selection period shall be March 1 31 for vacations from July 1 through December 31 and September 1 30 for vacations from January 1 through June 30 of the following year, unless there are existing or subsequent agreements on the selection period at appropriate local levels.

-The granting of annual leave in the Game Commission during fall hunting season (September 1 - Antlerless deer season) shall continue subject to the maintenance of efficient operations.
+The granting of annual leave in the Game Commission during fall hunting season (September 1 - Antlerless deer season) shall continue subject to the maintenance of efficient operations, to include Spring Gobbler Season.